The What and How of Calculating Recruitment Costs

 Its website offers two detailed worksheets to calculate recruitment costs, one for a streamlined interview process and one for multiple interviews.
 The worksheets are complete with a range of fill-in-the blanks, including:

-- Typical Annual Administrative Support Salary + Benefits
+• Typical Annual Administrative Support Salary + Benefit

 Both worksheets also include a list of the typical activities to fill each opening, the number of hours they take and who performs each task.
 Users simply fill in the blanks and hit the “calculate” button when finished to generate an estimate.